-VI.2.1 There shall be a Personnel Committee established in each department.
+- VI.2.1 There shall be a Personnel Committee established in each department.
 The Personnel Committee shall be elected annually by and amongst members of the Department Committee.
 The Personnel Committee shall be chaired by the Department Chair, serving in a voting capacity, and at least two (2) members in the department, where possible of more than one rank and gender, elected by the Department Committee, and it may include students up to a number smaller than the number of faculty members, other than the Chair.
 Where there are not enough faculty members to satisfy the above, the Dean and the Chair shall mutually agree upon an appropriate replacement.
-In constituting the committee, consideration should be paid to representation of designated groups as defined by Employment Equity legislation.

-The Personnel Committee shall consider applications and make recommendations to the Chair concerning all appointments to the department and it shall consider and make recommendations concerning all questions of reappointment, renewal of probationary appointments, promotion, merit awards, and requests for unpaid leaves, as defined by this Agreement.

-- VI.2.2 Applications for positions within the department shall be considered in accordance with departmental practices, and the Personnel Committee in each department is responsible for making recommendations to the Chair concerning all appointments to the department.
+In constituting the committee, consideration should be paid to representation of designated groups as defined by Employment Equity legislation. - VI.2.1.1 In the event that there is no existing department to conduct a search for a new hire, the Personnel Committee will be constituted by the Dean, in consultation with the Association, and will consist of at least three tenured/permanent members from cognate departments/programs who have expertise relevant to the new degree offering. - VI.2.1.2 The Personnel Committee shall consider applications and make recommendations to the Chair concerning all appointments to the department and it shall consider and make recommendations concerning all questions of reappointment, renewal of probationary appointments, promotion, merit awards, and requests for unpaid leaves, as defined by this Agreement. - VI.2.2 Applications for positions within the department shall be considered in accordance with departmental practices, and the Personnel Committee in each department is responsible for making recommendations to the Chair concerning all appointments to the department.
 All qualified applicants will be entitled to due and fair consideration in accordance with the provisions of this Agreement. - VI.2.3 When a Personnel Committee is considering a candidate for reappointment or promotion who holds an appointment in more than one department, the Committee shall also include a member from the non-home department, with full voting rights.
 This member will be appointed by the Dean, in consultation with the Chair of the Personnel Committee and the candidate.

-VI.3 Department Tenure Committee
+VI.3 Department Tenure/Permanency Committee